Home

 Romans 6:23

-Therefore God spoke to Moses from the Bush saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob.
-Abraham, Isaac and Jacob live because of the Messenger of the Covenant.
+Therefore, God spoke to Moses from the bush, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob.
+Abraham, Isaac, and Jacob live because of the Messenger of the Covenant.
 And as with all God's sons and daughters, they are therefore not consumed by the fire.

 Acts 7:35

 The Messenger of God appeared to Moses in that Bush, and by His hand was sent to deliver Israel out of bondage.
-And in this example we have a better understanding of how, in the midst of the fire, this bush is not consumed.
-How it is because of the Messenger of the Covenant who speaks from the midst of them.
+And in this example, we have a better understanding of how, in the midst of the fire, this bush is not consumed.
+How this is because of the Messenger of the Covenant who speaks from the midst of them.
 It is because He is the only one who could have brought them through the fire unharmed, and refined them from the dross of sin even as Gold and Silver is made pure.

 Amen!